Joannarama/pp2-hangman/README.md

 ## ***User Stories***
 * As a user I want to quickly and easily understand how to play the game
 * As a user I want to have a positive response to my interaction with the game
-* As a user to have a leisurely engagement with a fun game
+* As a user I want to have a leisurely engagement with a fun game

 ## ***Site Owner Objectives***
 * As a site owner, I want the user to play an enjoyable game